school of machines after hours

 Course 2: Homegrown Tools & Self-Hosted Infrastructures led by media artist and educator Sarah Grant focuses on developing your own digital tools - from self-hosted servers, networks and AI systems to custom scripts and alternative infrastructure.

-Class time will consist of both discussions and hands-on workshop sessions.
+Class time will consist of discussions and hands-on workshop sessions.
 Lectures will provide context on movements toward technological self-sufficiency and the politics of infrastructure.
 Workshop sessions will serve as practical introductions to the software and hardware needed for building our own systems.
 Outside of class, we will have suggested readings to help deepen our understanding of concepts learned in class and guest lectures which students from both courses are invited to attend.

 In this program you’ll explore